 How to Purchase CalTrain Tickets

 Like so many other transit systems in the Bay Area, CalTrain accepts the Clipper Card for single rides.
 Each CalTrain station is also equipped with ticket machines that accept cash and credit cards to purchase single ride tickets.
-CalTrain also has its own mobile fare app – CalTrain Mobile – where tickets can be purchased as well.
+CalTrain also has its own mobile fare app – CalTrain Mobile – where travelers can purchase tickets for immediate activation as well.

 Ferry

-The Bay Area has quite a few destinations that are served by regular ferry service.
+The Bay Area has quite a few destinations that are served by regular ferry service from a couple of different operators.
 As someone who commuted for years by ferry daily, I can highly recommend ferries as a more dignified way to travel.

 The most commonly used ferry for tourists is the Sausalito Ferry operated by Golden Gate Transit.
 If you rent a bike to take a trip over the Golden Gate Bridge, the Sausalito Ferry is perfect for the return trip to the San Francisco Ferry Building.
 The Sausalito Ferry is also the one to take to make the most direct connection to the official shuttle to visit Muir Woods National Monument.

-Ferries are also available to Oakland’s Jack London Square, Alameda Main Street, Alameda Harbor Bay, Vallejo, and Larkspur.
+Ferries are also available to Oakland’s Jack London Square, Alameda Seaplane Lagoon, Alameda Main Street, Alameda Harbor Bay, Vallejo, South San Francisco, Richmond, Larkspur, and several other destinations.
+On game days, there can also be ferries that serve piers near Oracle Park or the Chase Center.

 How to Purchase Ferry Tickets

-All ferries allow you to buy single ride tickets on board with cash or credit card, but you’ll pay a hefty premium this way, at least for adult fares.
-Ferry rides are substantially discounted with Clipper cards.
+All ferries allow you to buy single ride tickets on board with cash or credit card, but most riders pay with Clipper cards.
+Several of the ferry operators also have their own mobile apps as well.

 Cars

 One of the most common questions I get from travelers coming to my hometown (especially families!) is whether to rent a car.
 My personal take is that visitors to San Francisco should seriously consider forgoing a car.
 Driving within the city on the big hills can be a bit scary for the uninitiated, and parking is quite hard to come by.
-In addition, most hotels in the city now charge $40-50 and more a night just for parking.
+Traffic in the greater Bay Area can be a beast at certain times of day too.
+In addition, most hotels in the city now charge $50 or more a night just for parking.

 If you are planning a day trip out of the city that would require a car, your best bet is to rent a car for the day near your hotel.
-There are numerous car rental locations near the major tourist centers in Union Square and Fisherman’s Wharf (I can recommend either the Union Square Hertz located in the Westin St. Francis or the Hertz Fisherman’s Wharf, although many other brands are present in these areas too!).
+There are numerous car rental locations near the major tourist centers in Union Square and Fisherman’s Wharf.

 Related: Best Family-Friendly Day Trips Near San Francisco